DevExpress/devextreme-reactive/packages/dx-react-core/docs/reference/template.md

 # Template Component Reference

-React component that specifies plugin's markup.
+A React component that defines markup that will be rendered by a corresponding [TemplatePlaceholder](template-placeholder.md).

 ## User reference